OchaUni-Physical-Activity-Measurement/GPAQ-scores/README.md

 You can then obtain the number of minutes per week spend practicing moderate (MPA), vigorous (VPA), or no physical activity; then translate it into MET/min/week.

 To do so, you need to:
-* transpose the paper/pdf/online questionnaires into .csv files, and put them all in the same folder (see exemple structure in "/sample")
+* transpose your paper/pdf/online questionnaires into .csv files, and put them all in the same folder (see exemple of file structure in ["/sample"](https://github.com/MatthieuGG/GPAQ-scores/tree/main/sample))
-* use the code provided (**Scoring GPAQ.ipynb**) on your transposed .csv files to obtain the energy expenditure over a week (see "/results").
+* use the code provided (**Scoring GPAQ.ipynb**) on your transposed .csv files to obtain the energy expenditure over a week (see ["/results"](https://github.com/MatthieuGG/GPAQ-scores/tree/main/results)).
 You can run the code as is if you keep the same path.

 We based our calculation on the [GPAQ guides](https://www.who.int/docs/default-source/ncds/ncd-surveillance/gpaq-analysis-guide.pdf) and [ONAPS recommandations](https://onaps.fr/wp-content/uploads/2020/10/Interpre%CC%81tation-GPAQ.pdf).